parag85/bbsites/content/english/volunteer/Rahul_Kumar.md

 # professional skill
 skill:
   # skill loop
-  - title : "Designer"
+  - title : "UX Lead"
     icon : "tf-ion-android-document"
     content : "Graphic Design Specialist with demonstrated history of working in the non-profit organization management industries.
 Skilled in UI / UX, Unity3D, Game Design, Graphic Design, Maya, and Visual Effects."

 ---

-Rahul is experienced Graphic Design Specialist with demonstrated history of working in the non-profit organization management industries.
-Skilled in UI / UX, Unity3D, Game Design, Graphic Design, Maya, and Visual Effects.
-Pursuing Bachelor's degree focused in Animation, Interactive Technology, Video Graphics and Special Effects from University of Petroleum and Energy Studies.
+Rahul is a creative designer working for many companies.
+I am specialized in UX and Product designing.
+Also contribution organisations as a Graphics designer.